-- Government-wide: data is stored in whole-of-government or agency-wide enterprise architecture, where appropriate. - Standardised: software and hardware conform to defined standards that promote interoperability for data, applications and technology. - Understood: data users understand the meaning of exchanged information through the consistent use of metadata, Masterdata and data quality standards. - User-friendly: interfaces are flexible and generic enough to suit multiple uses. - Minimise replication: data is linked rather than copied. - Modularity: modularity of system design is maintained.
+- Enterprise-wide: data is stored in agency-wide enterprise architecture, where appropriate. - Standardised: software and hardware conform to defined standards that promote interoperability for data, applications and technology. - Understood: data users understand the meaning of exchanged information through the consistent use of metadata, master data and data quality standards. - User-friendly: interfaces are flexible and generic enough to suit multiple uses. - Minimise replication: data is linked rather than copied. - Modularity: modularity of system design is maintained.